jpalbright31/callover/README.md

 # Callover

-A sample code displaying a SQL database in a grid with Excel/PDF export
+A grid displaying a SQL database with Excel/PDF export

 ## Languages/Frameworks/Technologies
 * C#